cmnemoi/eMush/Api/src/Exploration/README.md

 ## Event
 - [ExplorationEvent](./Event/ExplorationEvent.php) are dispatched to handle general exploration events.
 The more important are exploration started, finished and new cycle.
 - [PlanetSectorEvent](./Event/PlanetSectorEvent.php) are dispatched when explorators visit a `PlanetSector`.
 Each sector has a specific pool of events.
 Examples : fighting a creature, losing HP from an accident or finding an artifact.
-Each event has a name and a `outputQuantityTable`.
-The `outputQuantityTable` will be used to compute the output of the event (e.g. the amount of HP lost when the player has an accident).
+Each event has a name and a `outputTable`.
+The `outputTable` will be used to compute the output of the event (e.g. the amount of HP lost when the player has an accident).

 ## Service
 - [PlanetService](./Service/PlanetService.php) contains the logic to generate a new planet and its sectors, and to delete a planet.